WOLFRAM LANGUAGE TUTORIAL

 You can also use dot to multiply a matrix by a vector.

-Dot is also the notation for matrix multiplication in Mathematica
+Dot is also the notation for matrix multiplication in the Wolfram Language.

-It is important to realize that you can use "dot" for both left- and right-multiplication of vectors by matrices.
-Mathematica makes no distinction between "row" and "column" vectors.
+It is important to realize that you can use "dot" for both left‐ and right‐multiplication of vectors by matrices.
+The Wolfram Language makes no distinction between "row" and "column" vectors.
 Dot carries out whatever operation is possible.
 (In formal terms, contracts the last index of the tensor with the first index of .)

 Here are definitions for a matrix